Norwegian Almond Cake

 - If you don’t like icing, you could serve this cake with whipped cream and berries.

-- I used the recipe that came with the pan, but I used less sugar than what is called for.
+- I used the recipe that came with the pan, but I used less sugar than what was originally called for.
 The cake is plenty sweet with 1 cup of sugar (as opposed to 1 1/4 cups).

 More Norwegian Recipes